-If soccer is your passion, you have the desire to train and compete at a high level on a weekly basis and you are a male or female born between 2004 and 2013, New Orleans DFC is the club for you.
+If soccer is your passion, you have the desire to train and compete at a high level every week and you are a male or female born between 2005 and 2015, New Orleans DFC is the club for you.

 The purpose of the PLAYER PLACEMENT/EVALUATION process is to evaluate a player’s talent as well as for the parent to evaluate whether or not NEW ORLEANS DFC is the right club for them.